 To manage the level of credit risk, the Bank deals with counterparties of good credit standing enters into master netting agreements whenever possible, and when appropriate, obtains collateral.
 Master netting agreements provide for the net settlement of contracts with the same counterparty in the event of default.

-The table below shows the credit quality by class of financial asset for credit risk related items.
+The table below shows the credit quality by class of financial asset for credit risk related items as at 30th June 2020.